🤖 Summarize this article with AI:

-When it comes to software testing, having a well-structured test suite can make or break your QA strategy.
-Whether you're relying on manual testing, automated test cases, or a mix of both, organizing your tests into a clear, executable test suite ensures smoother releases and fewer surprises.
+Whether you’re relying on manual testing, automated test cases, or a mix of both, organizing your tests into a clear, executable test suite ensures smoother releases and fewer surprises.
+Effective test case management is a best practice for structuring and maintaining test suites, helping teams systematically organize and handle test cases for comprehensive coverage.
 As your product evolves through the software development lifecycle, your test plan should evolve too—covering everything from valid login flows to edge-case bugs.
+QA teams play a vital role in developing, managing, and executing test suites to align with overall QA strategy and ensure high-quality releases.
 The goal?
 To design test cases that target the most critical user journeys and run them prioritized based on risk, frequency, and impact.
-With the right automation tools and a focus on key components, your test suites become a powerful foundation for faster, safer deployments
+With the right automation tools and a focus on key components, your test suites become a powerful foundation for faster, safer deployments.

 Let’s dive into better test execution.
 This guide is aimed at everybody who wants to understand test cases and test suites.
 Additionally, we will show how you can create custom test suites with BugBug.

-Test Suite vs Test Case
+Test Suite vs Test Cases

 💡Check out and download our free Test Case Template.